 Outdoor education activities concentrating on developing outdoor skills which takes place at the end of the year.

-Students sleep in tents and cook their own meals.
-Activities can include camping, camp craft, canoeing, creek study, sailing, shooting, orienteering, fishing, biking, water safety, painting, games, tramping.
+Students cook some of their own meals.
+Activities can include camping, camp craft, study of flora/fauna, canoeing/kayaking, creek/river/sea study, sailing, shooting, orienteering, confidence courses, fishing, biking, water safety, tramping.

 Four-day tramp for Year 12/13 students held during term 1 each year.